retrogradeorbit/bouncr/README.md

 ![Sinusoidal Driving Force](https://upload.wikimedia.org/wikipedia/commons/thumb/7/77/Mplwp_resonance_zeta_envelope.svg/600px-Mplwp_resonance_zeta_envelope.svg.png)

-If I could measure the resonant frequency of the chair + bub agregate, then I could drive an oscillator at that frequency and that should make the chair bounce.
+If I could measure the resonant frequency of the chair + bub aggregate, then I could drive an oscillator at that frequency and that should make the chair bounce.